-‘Little Women LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos
+‘Little Women: LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos

 — WBCB Valleys CW (@WBCBValleysCW) April 11, 2017

-Well, the competition hasn’t died down between the two women and Terra claims that Briana went in behind her back at the one Dancing With The Stars performance that she was invited to and tried to steal Terra Jole’s management team.
+Well, the competition hasn’t died down between the two women, and Terra claims that Briana went in behind her back at the one Dancing With the Stars performance that she was invited to and tried to steal Terra Jole’s management team.

 Briana Renee claims she wasn’t trying to steal Terra Jole’s manager and even Briana’s husband Matt Grundhoffer backed her up by saying she was just looking for information about who the guy might know.
 Well, now that Briana is releasing these super sexy photos, some fans are left to wonder if Terra Jole will do a photo shoot too as a form of payback for all the lies she claims that Briana has been telling her.